hmbemba/pathutils/README.md

 This can be really useful when you wish to define your own StrictFile types.

-Now you know with confidence that whatever file myThing is acting on is of the file type you need and actually exists.
+Now you know with confidence that whatever file myThing is acting on is of the file type you need and actually exists at compile time.

 ```nim
 type strictimg = distinct string